New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 The Depreciation Problem

 New vehicles depreciate fast.
-According to 2026 data, new cars typically lose about 20–30% of their value in the first year, with five-year depreciation averaging around 45–46% across all vehicles.
+New cars typically lose about 20–30% of their value in the first two years, then 8–12% annually after that.
 How much your specific car loses depends heavily on the make, model, and segment:

-Electric vehicles present a particular concern: EVs now depreciate at an average rate of 45–55% over three years, driven by rapid technology advances, new model releases, and heavy manufacturer price cutting.
-Some of the worst-retaining EVs can lose 65–70% of their value over five years.
-For EV owners, having coverage that accounts for rapid value loss is especially important.
+Electric vehicles present a particular concern: EVs depreciate at an average rate of 58–60% over five years, with luxury EVs losing 65–75% or more in the same window.
+This is driven by rapid technology advances, manufacturer price cuts, and the constant release of new models.
+Even mainstream EVs like the Tesla Model 3/Y lose 55–62% of their value over five years according to 2025 resale data.
+For EV owners, having coverage that accounts for rapid value loss is especially critical.
+Learn more about how depreciation affects insurance claim payouts.

 Without new car replacement coverage, a standard ACV payout would leave you thousands of dollars short of being able to purchase the same vehicle new.
+With average new car transaction prices crossing $50,000 in late 2025, that gap is wider than ever.
 Learn about what to do after a total loss if you're already in this situation.

 Who Benefits Most